RJimenezTech/note-taker/README.md

-# note-taker
+# Note Taker
-A note taker application
+This is an application for taking notes.